Case No: 63521

-Mrs. Mick: "It was huge, Troy tried to fight it off with the broken bedpost but it was too, it grabbed him and pulled the bedpost out of his hands and hit him over and over.
-I knew he was dead, it lifted him up and … it fucking pnined him to the wall.
-I tried to stay silent hoping it would, I don't know.
+Mrs. Mick: "It was huge, Troy tried to fight it off with the broken bedpost, but it was too, it grabbed him and pulled the bedpost out of his hands and hit him over and over.
+I knew he was dead, it lifted him and… it fucking pinned him to the wall.
+I tried to stay silent, hoping it would, I don't know.
 I could hear the other officer outside then, calling for backup.
-I could hear, Officer Watts, I tried to tell him not to come in, then the door opened, I knew he couldn't do anything, I tried to tell him to run, I told him, when the door opened and he came in I ran, I found Eva and fucking ran, I told him to run, I told him…. (crying)"
+I could hear Officer Watts.
+I tried to tell him not to come in.
+The door opened.
+I knew he couldn't do anything.
+I tried to tell him to run.
+I told him.
+When the door opened I ran, I found Eva and fucking ran.
+I told him to run, I told him…. (crying)"

-With therapy Mrs. Mick will eventually be able to deal with the reality of what she witnessed.
-Until then we may never know what exactly happened in that room.
-I recommend continued therapy for her and her daughter Eva but I believe they should be reunited and released.
-It is obvious not only from the forensic and eyewitness testimony but from her psychiatric evaluation as well that she was not responsible for, and had no hand in, the murders committed on the night of 11-17-2015.
+With therapy, Mrs. Mick will eventually be able to deal with the reality of what she witnessed.
+Until then, we may never know what exactly happened in that room.
+I recommend continued therapy for her and her daughter Eva, but I believe they should be reunited and released.
+It is evident, from the forensic evidence, eyewitness testimony, and her psychiatric evaluation, that she was not responsible for, and had no hand in, the murders committed on the night of 11-17-2015.
 I recommend her immediate release.

 Attached statement by Office Kieth Duncan:

-Officer Sadowski and I responded to a call for backup at the house on Emerson and when we arrived we saw Officer Watts retrieving his shotgun from his cruiser.
-He let us know that there seemed to be two men an woman and a child locked the the back room and the door was barricaded.
+Officer Sadowski and I responded to a call for backup at the house on Emerson.
+When we arrived, we saw Officer Watts retrieving his shotgun from his cruiser.
+He let us know that there seemed to be two men, a woman and a child locked in the backroom, and the door was barricaded.
 He was going to attempt to use the shotgun on the door if he could not get it open.

-He wanted Officer Sadowski and I to go around back and make sure no one tried to exit the home through the window or back door.
-We moved to the back of the house and Officer Sadowski went further around to the back door to cover that location.
-I was positioned at the bedroom window, the bottom of the window was at about the level of my forehead so I had to look up so see in the window.
-It was dark inside the room, I had to use a potted plant to get more height so that I could see in the window.
-I shinned my flashlight in and thats when I saw the victim.
+He wanted Officer Sadowski and me to go around back and make sure no one tried to exit the home through the window or back door.
+We moved to the back of the house, and Officer Sadowski went further around to the back door to cover that location.
+I was positioned at the bedroom window.
+The bottom of the window was at my forehead level, so I had to look up to see inside.
+It was dark inside the room.
+I had to use a potted plant to get more height so that I could see.
+I shinned my flashlight in, and that's when I saw the victim.
 He was pinned to the wall with some kind of wood stake protruding from his chest.
 I saw someone standing in front of him with his back to me.
-I could not make this person out it was a large black silhouette in the room.
-I guess from my positioning looking up and into the room it must have skewed my perception because this person seemed to be extremely tall, probably over 9 feet, he was crouched a little in the room as if it was too small for him.
+I could not make this person out.
+It was a large black silhouette in the room.
+I guess from my positioning, looking up and into the room, it must have skewed my perception because this person seemed to be extremely tall, probably over 9 feet.
+He was crouched a little in the room as if it was too small for him.

-Thats when I moved back from the window and called for backup, I saw we had a homicide on our hands and the suspect was still in the house.
-Then I heard Officer Watts announce that he was entering the room.
-I heard a female voice shout "run", then I heard the screaming.
+Then I moved back from the window and called for backup.
+I saw we had a homicide on our hands, and the suspect was still in the house.
+I heard Officer Watts announce that he was entering the room.
+A female voice shouted, "run," then I heard the screaming.
 Officer Watts let out a scream like I have never heard anyone scream before.
 It makes me shiver just thinking about it.
-Sadowki entered through the back door of the home and announced an officer down.
-He said the suspect was not in the room, I figured he must have run out the front so I gave chase to the front of the house.
+Sadowski entered through the back door of the home and announced an officer down.
+He said the suspect was not in the room.
+I figured he must have run out the front, so I gave chase toward the front of the house.
 I saw Mrs. Mick running out the front door holding her child.
-I caught up with her as Sadowski came out the front door.
-We took Mrs. Mick into custody, and we searched the place but there was no one else there.
-We checked the neighbors yards and all around but there was nothing.
-I was at that window and I could see the back door when Sadowski went in.
+I caught up with her as Sadowski came out.
+We took Mrs. Mick into custody, and we searched the place, but there was no one else there.
+We checked the neighbor's yards and all around, but there was nothing.
+I was at that window, and I could see the back door when Sadowski went in.
 No one came out that way, and no one came out the front.
-We checked that house top to bottom, no one was hiding anywhere.
-Its like he just vanished.
-He was huge there is no way he could have done that.
+We checked that house top to bottom.
+No one was hiding anywhere.
+It's like he just vanished.
+He was huge.
+There is no way he could have done that.